June-Skeeter/Police_Involved_Deaths_Canada/Content/NextSteps.md

 I have applied these data to create a series of instructional workshops.
 The goal is to expose students to this important information and show them how they can use open-source tools to address issues they are passionate about.

 Two hands-on workshops show students how they use open source technology to advocate for social justice.
 [The first](https://ubc-library-rc.github.io/Geospatial-Analysis-Visualization-with-Python/) some basic skills needed to analyze and plot geospatial data with Python.
-[The second](https://ubc-library-rc.github.io/Geocoding-Web-Mapping-with-Python/) teaches students how to geocode with Python using the Mapbox API and gives them a basic overview of how to create interactive webmaps.
+[The second](https://ubc-library-rc.github.io/Geocoding-Web-Mapping-with-Python/) teaches students how to geocode with Python using the Mapbox API and gives them a basic overview of how to create interactive web maps.
 [A third](https://ubc-lib-geo.github.io/Data-Normalization-Classification/) lecture-style workshop highlights the importance of normalizing data and teaches students how to apply different data classification methods.

 <div style="overflow: hidden;